pippim/pippim.github.io/about.md

 ## How was Pippim created?

-Yes this is the 6th section which contravenes the "5 W's".
-Additionally, "How" doesn't begin with a "W" which also seems to break the "5 W's" but, as the saying goes:
+Yes this is the 6th section which contrdicts the "5 W's".
+Additionally, "How" doesn't begin with a "W" which also seems to contradict the "5 W's" but, as the saying goes:

-> Who, What, Where, When, Why and sometimes How
+> Who, What, Where, When, Why *and sometimes How*

-So how as Pippin created anyway?
+So how as Pippin created?
 Well the first step was to find a domain name (website name) that:

 1. Was easy to remember